ajerezg/dice_things/README.md

 |        10 | 100.0% - 2.22 | 99.97% - 2.22 | 99.83% - 2.22 | 99.2% - 2.22  | 97.37% - 2.22 | 92.9% - 2.22  | 84.69% - 2.22 | 72.18% - 2.22 | 56.35% - 2.22 | 39.55% - 2.22 |

 ```

+## TBA roller tba_roller
+This command rolls a dice system like the twilight 2000 but different...

+Main use: `python tba_roller.py -roll all`